cybersemics/em/scripts/restoreChildren/README.md

-Restore missing children from traversing all lexemes in an exported em db.
+Restore missing children by traversing all lexemes in an exported em db.

 Outputs two files: